The Soul Star ⭐️ The Planet of Algoritmo

 But when nothing exists of the longago past, after the death of beings, after the destruction of things, alone, more frail but more vivid, more immaterial, more persistent, more faithful, the scent and the flavour still remain for a long time, like souls, to remember, to wait, to hope, on the ruin of everything else, to carry without giving way, on their almost impalpable droplet, the immense edifice of memory.

-Whatever Algotodo might do to eternalize the memory of Mai, he still couldn’t understand why Nature took her away in the first place.
+Whatever Algotodo might do to eternalize the memory of Wei, he would do.
+Yet he would never understand why Nature took her away in the first place.
 Why had Nature done this?
-How could it take an innocent creature like Mai with it in the general flood of time and emotion, which flowed ever further from him, lost in a meaningless sea?
+How could it take an innocent creature like Wei with it in the general flood of time and emotion, which flowed ever further from him, lost in a meaningless sea?

-Years later, angered by Nature’s complete indifference to his pain, he traveled to the universities of Vicino Prossimo.
-He wanted to figure out if there was any way to prevent such tragedies from occurring.
+Angered by Nature’s complete indifference to his pain, he traveled to the universities of Vicino Prossimo.
+He wanted to figure out a way to prevent such tragedies from occurring.
 And, if possible, to recreate the beauty of his lost home.
-He didn’t just want to remember things past; he wanted to make them real again.
+He didn’t just want to remember things past.
+He wanted to make them real again.

 People told him to mourn her and try to forget about her.
 Try to leave it all behind.
 And yet there wasn’t enough water in the ocean to wash his hands of it.